 It was the hot AF man from downstairs.

 As my cheeks began to turn pink, my heart – or in this case, vagina – sank.
-James was our team leader, and while I most definitely wanted the full drunken-antics-and-wild-hook-ups experience Contiki promised, I just couldn’t.
+James was our team leader, and while I most definitely wanted the full drunken-antics-and-wild-hook-ups experience the tour promised, I just couldn’t.
 It felt crass, not to mention inappropriate.

 But there’s nothing wrong with a harmless little flirt.